thapakazi/gol/README.md

 gol
 ===

-Game of Life -- our 1st AI project
+Game of Life -- our 1st AI projectI am using jenkins folks... as my first contionious integration tool